MabbottLab/MEGneto/README.md

 Output: A 4-D matrix containing power spectrum data.
 Matrix dimensions are [participants] x [regions] x [frequency] x [time].
 Users can plot a power spectrum (frequency by time) for a specific region of a given participant’s data by applying a plotting function on a slice of the matrix.

 Notes:
+- Prior to running the function, ensure that subj_fcp5.csv is populated with the subject IDs of participants you want to include.
 - At the start of this step, outputs from fcp_4 will be loaded in and a logging file will be set up to keep track of progress.
 Also, the pipeline will check for matching MEG/MRI data.

 See also: `ft_freqanalysis.m`